rosenbergj/hubitat-shabbat-and-chag/README.md

 ## Device behavior

 * Within an hour or two after midnight every morning, the device will refresh by calling an [external API](https://github.com/rosenbergj/zmanimapi) to learn about whether Shabbat starts or ends later that day.
 Sometimes the device will want to refresh again later in the day to get more current info.
-You can also trigger another refresh at any time by "pushing" the button.
+You can also trigger another refresh at any time by "pushing" the button or calling the "refresh" command.
 * Every time the device is refreshed, 3 child devices are updated:
     - A switch indicates whether it is Shabbat that **day** (i.e. before sundown), regardless of the current time.
 On = yes; off = no.
     - A switch indicates whether it is Shabbat that **night** (i.e. after nightfall), regardless of the current time.
 On = yes; off = no.